-Hebrews 9:1 Then verily the first covenant had also ordinances of divine service, and a worldly sanctuary.
-2 For there was a tabernacle made; the first, wherein was the candlestick, and the table, and the shewbread; which is called the sanctuary.
-3 And after the second veil, the tabernacle which is called the Holiest of all; 4 Which had the golden censer, and the ark of the covenant overlaid round about with gold, wherein was the golden pot that had manna, and Aaron's rod that budded, and the tables of the covenant; 5 And over it the cherubims of glory shadowing the mercyseat; of which we cannot now speak particularly.
+Question: How did Mashiach bring us eternal redemption?
+Hebrews 9:1 Then the first covenant had also ordinances of divine service and a worldly sanctuary.
+2 For there was a tabernacle made; the first was the candlestick, and the table, and the showbread; which is called the sanctuary.
+3 And after the second veil is the tabernacle which is called the Holiest of all; 4 Which had the golden censer, and the ark of the covenant overlaid with gold, wherein was the golden pot that had manna, and Aaron's rod that budded, and the tables of the covenant; 5 And over it the cherubims of glory shadowing the mercyseat; of which we cannot now speak particularly.
 6 Now when these things were thus ordained, the priests went always into the first tabernacle, accomplishing the service of Elohim.
-7 But into the second went the high priest alone once every year, not without blood, which he offered for himself, and for the errors of the people: 8 The Ruach haKodesh this signifying, that the way into the holiest of all was not yet made manifest, while as the first tabernacle was yet standing: 9 Which was a figure for the time then present, in which were offered both gifts and sacrifices, that could not make him that did the service perfect, as pertaining to the conscience; 10 Which stood only in meats and drinks, and divers washings, and carnal ordinances, imposed on them until the time of reformation.
-11 But Mashiach being come an high priest of good things to come, by a greater and more perfect tabernacle, not made with hands, that is to say, not of this building; 12 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained eternal redemption for us.
-13 For if the blood of bulls and of goats, and the ashes of an heifer sprinkling the unclean, sanctifies to the purifying of the flesh: 14 How much more shall the blood of Mashiach, who through the eternal Spirit offered himself without spot to Elohim, purge your conscience from dead works to serve the living Elohim?
+7 But into the second went the high priest alone once every year, not without blood, which he offered for himself, and for the errors of the people: 8 The Ruach haKodesh this signifying, that the way into the holiest of all was not yet made manifest while the first tabernacle was still standing: 9 Which was a figure for the time then present, in which were offered both gifts and sacrifices, that could not make him that did the service perfect clear the conscience; 10 Which stood only in meats and drinks and various washings and carnal ordinances imposed on them until the time of reformation.
+11 But Mashiach being come an high priest of good things to come by a greater and more perfect tabernacle not made with hands and not of this building; 12 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place having obtained eternal redemption for us.
+13 For if the blood of bulls and of goats, and the ashes of a heifer sprinkling the unclean, sanctifies to the purifying of the flesh.
+C-MATS

+Hebrews 9:14 How much more shall the blood of Mashiach, who through the eternal Spirit offered himself without spot to Elohim purge your conscience from dead works to serve the living Elohim?
 C-MATS